What Is The Best Type of Life Insurance For Families in 2025

 Whole Life Insurance

-Whole life insurance, also known as a permanent life insurance policy that provides protection that lasts for a lifetime.
+Whole life insurance, also known as a permanent life insurance policy, is unique mainly for its two key features: a cash value and life coverage.

-The cash value is the savings-like part of your policy that grows over time while you are alive.
+The cash value is the savings-like part of your policy that accumulates over time.

-This is the money you can access or borrow against while the policy is active.
-However, if you pass away and have taken out a loan against the cash value (including any interest), that amount will be deducted from the death benefit.
-The remaining balance will then be paid to your beneficiary.
+You can borrow against the policy's cash value while it's active.
+But if you pass away with an outstanding loan (including interest), that amount will be deducted from the death benefit, and the remaining balance will go to your beneficiaries.

 Benefits